Jarl-Bjoern/Yggdrasil/README.md

 ## 📃 Settings overview
 - Ability to configure your own setting
+  - Changing the default installation path to your own
   - Custom config based on the provided template
   - Include a custom path of your own scripts or dpkg packages
 - Automation download of tools from the following categories